 Coffee Enema Bucket Kit

-This bucket version is, in my opinion, so much easier to pour the coffee into an easier clean than an enema bag.
-Made of all medical-grade silicone parts and food-grade stainless steel.
+This bucket version is, in my opinion, so much easier to pour the coffee into and easier clean than an enema bag.
+Made with all medical-grade silicone parts and stainless steel.
+This model is also latex-free!
+Get it here!>

 Coffee Enema Bag Kit